Stephen A. Kent: Education

-Kent graduated from the University of Maryland, College Park in 1973, with a B.A. degree in sociology and a minor in social and political theory.
+Kent graduated from the University of Maryland, College Park, in 1973, with a B.A. degree in sociology and a minor in social and political theory.
 In 1978, he was awarded a master's degree in the history of religions from American University.
 Kent was also awarded an M.A. in 1980 from McMaster University with a focus in religion and modern Western society and a minor in Indian Buddhism; he was granted a Ph.D. in religious studies in 1984 from the same institution.

 From 1984 to 1986, Kent held an Izaac Walton Killam Postdoctoral Fellowship in the sociology department at the University of Alberta.
+He is a professor in the Department of Sociology at the University of Alberta in Edmonton.